yannxou/RefaceCPLiveControl/README.md

 ### A.Delay switch:

+Enables the **Navigation/Transport mode**.
+In this mode the knobs are used for navigation and the note keys for transport actions and more.

+* **Drive**: Track navigation.
+Move the knob to change the track selection including sends and the master track.
+Since the knobs in the Reface CP are not endless the navigation will only work well for up to 127 tracks.
+If you have more than 127 tracks in your Live Set then some of the tracks won't be accessible using this knob but usually this doesn't happen unless you're Jacob Collier.
+In any case, the track can still be selected manually or using some of the actions from the list below.

+* **Tremolo Depth**: Clip navigation.
+Move the knob to change the clip selection in the current track.
+Again, since the knobs in the Reface CP are not endless the clip selection works fine for up to 127 scenes.
+Still, some simple navigation can be performed using some of the actions from the list below.

+* **Tremolo Rate**: Device navigation.
+Move the knob to change the device selection in the current track.
+This also has the 127 device limit.

-Enables the **Transport mode**.
-In this mode the keyboard note keys have special functions and can be recalled from any octave in the keyboard for easiness of use.
+Each note key has a special function and can be recalled from any octave in the keyboard for easiness of use.
 In most cases, a secondary note can also be pressed to perform subactions.

 When pressing down the first key, a hint message is displayed in Live's bottom status bar.
 If the first note key is pressed and held for more than 3 seconds without pressing any other key the ongoing action is automatically cancelled to prevent triggering unwanted actions.
-This timeout corresponds to the duration that Live allows displaying messages from the script in the status bar.
+This timeout corresponds to the duration that Live displays messages from the script in the status bar.

+Here are all the actions that can be triggered from the MIDI keyboard:

 #### C ⏐ *Stop actions*